typesupply/opentype-cookbook/readme.md

 ## Rules

-Rules are defined with the short version of the keyword, sub and pos, instead of the long version, substitution and position.
+Rules are defined with the short version of the keywords, sub and pos, instead of the long versions, substitution and position.
 The rules are always on a single line and they are always written at the current indentation level.
 Class names are preferred over inline classes, but that's not always practical or possible.
 There should be no double spaces and there should be no space before the closing semicolon.

 ## Script and Language